 For Partytime, “Alexa, turn on Partytime.”

-Alexa will respond with “Okay,” and run your new Routine with the power of your voice.
+Alexa will respond with “Okay,” and run your new Scene with the power of your voice.

 How do locks work with Alexa?

-Alexa can lock your doors and also tell you the status of your locks, bringing you both instant security and peace of mind.
+Alexa can lock and unlock your doors and also tell you the status of your locks, bringing you both instant security and peace of mind.
 Just give Alexa voice commands like the following examples:

 “Alexa, lock the front door.”